Razeenadil/BomberMan/project/projectP2/README.txt

 2. To start the game enter "./myGameP2 X M N".
 Where X is the player name(Ex."Larry").
 And where M and N are rows and cols respectively
 (note both M and N must be greater than or equal to 10.
 Also max value for N is 20)

-**Note I completed the project and added 2 extra power ups. & increments life by 1 if found. @ increments score by 10 if found.
-The max M and N values are 20.
-I did everything up to the end of the game.
-My game runs prefectly fine and all values are displayed properly.
-The only things I did not do is ask user for topDoc.
-I did not log scores to a file, and I also did not read the file and sort the score and display them to the user.